-When placing objects on top of your instrument panel, be careful to not place them over the defroster outlets.
+• Do not place objects over the defroster outlets.
 These objects can block airflow and reduce your ability to see through your windshield.
-Also, avoid placing small objects on top of your instrument panel.
-These objects can fall down into the defroster outlets and block airflow and possibly damage your climate control system.
+Avoid placing small objects on top of the instrument panel.
+These objects may fall down into the defroster outlets and block airflow, in addition to damaging the climate control system.